First Published: November 18, 2020

 A few ideas to get started:

-- temporarily working reduced hours and duties, or job sharing;
+- temporarily working reduced hours and duties or job sharing;

 - using partial or whole credits (e.g, vacation, overtime) to attend to caregiving responsibilities on an ad-hoc basis;

-- requesting a leave of absence with or without pay.
+- requesting a leave of absence

 Please see our fact sheet on leaves of absence, and specifically the sections on family responsibility leave, family caregiver leave, family medical leave, and critical illness leave.

-If you reduce your work hours but continue to need your full pay, you will need to “top-up” your pay with your own accumulated credits.
-You may also be eligible for potential income relief during a leave of absence.
-See below for more information.
+If you reduce your work hours but continue to need your full pay, you will need to “top-up” your pay with accumulated credits.

 Potential income assistance